Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Constraints-of-Thought Framework for Guided Search

+We employ a constraint-guided, budgeted variant of MCTS.
+Unlike classical MCTS, which targets asymptotic optimality under large rollout budgets, our objective is efficient, intent-aligned search under limited compute.

-\textbf{Algorithm Overview:} Given a natural language strategy, we first extract a sequence of ⟨intent, constraint⟩ pairs using a language model.
-These extracted constraints subsequently guide the MCTS exploration process to generate strategy-aligned actions.
-The complete algorithmic details are provided in Appendix ($\S$\ref{Guided_MCTS}).
+\textbf{Algorithm Overview:} Given a natural language strategy, we first extract a sequence of $\langle i_t, \kappa_t \rangle$ pairs using a language model (See Appendix~\ref{App_const}).
+Each constraint $\kappa_t$ defines a predicate over actions that induces a restricted action set $A_{\kappa_t}(s) \subseteq A(s)$, which is enforced before node expansion during search (See Algorithm~\ref{alg:cg-mcts}).
+The LLM proposes constraints, while the symbolic validator enforces feasibility by filtering invalid actions before they enter the search tree.

-\textbf{Selection Phase:} Starting from the root, MCTS recursively selects child nodes using a modified Upper Confidence Bound (UCB) criterion that balances exploration and exploitation with the LLM's confidence, as given by Eq. \ref{eq:UCB}, where $\lambda$ represents the log-probability weight from the LLM's constraint-guided action prediction.
+\textbf{Selection Phase:} Starting from the root, MCTS recursively selects child nodes using a modified Upper Confidence Bound (UCB) criterion that balances exploration and exploitation with the LLM's confidence, as given by Eq.~\ref{eq:UCB}.

-\textbf{Constraint-Guided Search.} Our key innovation uses the total number of extracted constraints to determine the MCTS rollout budget, ensuring that search effort scales with strategy complexity.
-Each rollout is guided by one constraint, restricting exploration to paths consistent with user intent.
+In this equation, $P_{\text{LM}}(a \mid \text{state}, \text{$\kappa_t$})$ denotes the probability assigned by the language model to action $a$ given the current state and constraint, and $\lambda$ controls the influence of this prior during search.

+\textbf{Constraint-Guided Search.} Const-o-T restricts the feasible action set during MCTS by enforcing constraint predicates at expansion time, pruning actions that violate the extracted intent–constraint pairs.
+This reduces branching factor and focuses search on strategies consistent with user intent.